For information on admission to the M.S. in Computing, Entrepreneurship and Innovation, please click here.

 MSIS applicants generally need the following to be admitted:

 The minimum prerequisite background for admission to the MS program consists of:

-Promising students who do not have this background will be conditionally admitted with the provision that they complete the one year preparatory course (PAC).
+Promising students who do not have this background should consider applying to the non-degree program and if accepted, enrolling in our one year preparatory course (PAC).
+Please note successful completion of the PAC courses does not guarantee admission to the MS program.
 Students without adequate mathematical training should take Discrete Mathematics, which is offered in the summer only.

 For general admissions inquiries for the PhD and MS programs, including troubleshooting the online application:

 For admissions inquiries specific to the MS in Computer Science or Information Systems: